Career Timeline of Elizabeth II: Major Achievements and Milestones

 In October 1994, Elizabeth II became the first reigning British monarch to set foot on Russian soil.

-In October 1997, Elizabeth II and Prince Philip made a state visit to India, which included a controversial visit to the site of the Jallianwala Bagh massacre to pay her respects.
+In October 1997, Elizabeth II made a state visit to India, including a visit to the site of the Jallianwala Bagh massacre.
+Despite protests, she and Philip laid a wreath and stood for a moment of silence.

 1999: Opening of Welsh and Scottish Legislatures

-In 1999, Elizabeth II formally opened the newly established legislatures for Wales and Scotland as part of the devolution process in the United Kingdom.
-The National Assembly for Wales opened in Cardiff in May, and the Scottish Parliament opened in Edinburgh in July.
+In 1999, as part of devolution in the UK, Elizabeth II formally opened the National Assembly for Wales in Cardiff in May and the Scottish Parliament in Edinburgh in July.

-In a meeting in 2002, Elizabeth told Canadian governor-general Adrienne Clarkson that she would never abdicate, stating, "It is not our tradition.
+In 2002, Elizabeth II told Canadian governor-general Adrienne Clarkson in a meeting that she would never abdicate, saying, "It is not our tradition.
 Although, I suppose if I became completely gaga, one would have to do something."

-In December 2007, Elizabeth surpassed her great-great-grandmother, Queen Victoria, to become the longest-lived British monarch.
+In December 2007, Elizabeth II surpassed Queen Victoria to become the longest-lived British monarch.

 March 2008: Maundy Service in Armagh

-On March 20, 2008, Elizabeth II attended the first Maundy service held outside England and Wales at St Patrick's Cathedral in Armagh, Ireland.
+On March 20, 2008, Elizabeth II attended the first Maundy service held outside England and Wales at St Patrick's Cathedral, Armagh.

 2010: Address to UN General Assembly

-In 2010, Elizabeth II addressed the UN General Assembly for a second time as Queen of all Commonwealth realms and Head of the Commonwealth.
-She officially opened a memorial garden for British victims of the 9/11 attacks during her visit to New York.
+In 2010, Elizabeth II addressed the UN General Assembly for a second time, as Queen of all Commonwealth realms and Head of the Commonwealth.

-May 2011: State Visit to Republic of Ireland
+May 2011: State Visit to the Republic of Ireland

-In May 2011, Elizabeth II made the first state visit to the Republic of Ireland by a British monarch, by invitation of the Irish president, Mary McAleese.
+In May 2011, Elizabeth II made the first state visit to the Republic of Ireland by a British monarch.

 October 2011: Visit to Australia